Plebware/Plebware.github.io/leisure/the-joy-of-cooking/_posts/07-06-2026-the-joy-of-cooking.md

+---
+layout: post
-# The Joy of Cooking
+title: "The Joy of Cooking"
+date: 2024-01-01
+---

+## Hobby - Necessity - Relaxing - Art Form

 ## More Than a Necessity